 Other – domestic and commercial use

-The sole importer of bulk N2O into New Zealand provided activity data for the 2008 calendar year.
+The sole importer of bulk N2O into New Zealand provided activity data for the 2007 calendar year.
 The importer supplies its competitor with its requirements so the figure represents full coverage of N2O use in New Zealand.
-Most of the N2O is used for anaesthesia and the production of Entonox (a half-and-half mixture of nitrous oxide and oxygen for pain relief).
-There is a very small amount used in motor sports and scientific analysis.
+Most of the N2O is used for anaesthesia and the production of EntoNOx (a half-and-half mixture of nitrous oxide and oxygen for pain relief).
+There is a very small amount used in motor sports and in scientific analysis.

 5.1.3 Uncertainties and time-series consistency

 There are no planned improvements for this sector.
-There are large uncertainties; however, the emission levels from the solvent and other products sector are negligible compared with other sectors.
+There are large uncertainties, however, the emission levels from the solvents and other products sector are negligible compared with other sectors.
 In accordance with good practice, New Zealand will continue to focus its inventory development on key source categories (IPCC, 2000).